damejeras/untold/README.md

 Never store private keys in your repository.
 Private key should be stored someplace secure and provided to the application within environment variable `UNTOLD_KEY`.
 Only exception is your local development environment private key.

+This library does not obfuscate your secrets.
+If you distribute binaries of your application be aware, that encrypted secrets can be found in the binary with simple `grep -a` command.
+This library was built with web services in mind.